charge-partners/charge-and-partners/link_accounts.md

 | PARTNER_NOT_FOUND                | We did not recognize the partnerId.
 Either your registration is not yet finished or something else is wrong.
 Inform us, we'll figure it out.
 | GENERAL_PROCESSING_FAILURE       | Something went wrong on our side.
 Please get in touch with us, we'll have a look into it.
 If our backend is unable to process this request, giving it a try a bit later could also solve this.
 | ACTIVATION_CODE_NOT_FOUND        | We did not recognize the activation code you gave us, make sure you use the one, you got from calling our [__accounts endpoint__](link_partner_account.md#setting-up-an-account-link).
+| REFERENCED_OBJECT_NOT_FOUND      | We did not find the referenced partner or account (check error details which business object could not be found.
+When the object is partner, then parameter partnerId is wrong.
+When the object is account, the either partnerUserId or activationCode are wrong.

 ## How to remove the link between your user and &Charge again
 In case the user does not want the link between the accounts anymore, there is an [__API to remove the link__](link_partner_account.md#removing-an-account-link) available.